Best Practice Naming Conventions for Email Marketers to stay organised

 Avoid them

 Stick to simple characters like colons or hyphens to avoid issues – and definitely don’t use commas!
+This is a sensible rule to use for naming things anywhere in your digital world.

-How should I name ActiveCampaign emails so we know what we sent and can use reports and analytics better?
+How should I name emails so we know what we sent and can use reports and analytics better?

 Categorize and describe